-It should be noted that some details presented may change depending on the final designs after the EIA preparation and review.
-These changes must be submitted to and approved by the EPA.
+It should be noted that some details presented may change depending on the final designs after the ESIA preparation and review.
+These changes must be submitted to the EPA for verification and approval.

 The monitoring programme should clearly state the: